Georgia Goddard

 I also proudly form part of the Freemasons Centre for Male Health and Wellbeing Research Alliance.

-Following on from the research conducted during my Master of Psychology (Health), examining the deliberate restriction and omission of insulin for weight and shape control in Type 1 Diabetics ("Diabulimia"), my current research is focused on understanding the misuse of insulin among males in the pursuit of weight and shape control.
+Following on from the research conducted during my Master of Psychology (Health), examining individuals experiences of the deliberate restriction and omission of insulin to influence weight, shape and/or appearance, my current research is focused on understanding the behaviour among males.

 It was through exploration of the literature that I developed a passion for research in disordered eating behaviours, eating disorders and biopsychosocial factors involved in the experience of chronic illness (i.e. diabetes mellitus).
-I also discovered significant gaps in the literature pertaining to the misuse of insulin for weight and shape control broadly.
-My HDR project, therefore, aims to further contribute to the body of research by specifically examining how males with Type 1 diabetes mellitus deliberately misuse insulin via restricting and/or omitting doses for weight loss.
+I also discovered significant gaps in the literature pertaining to the misuse of insulin to influence weight, shape and/or appearance broadly.
+My HDR project, therefore, aims to further contribute to the body of research by specifically examining how males with Type 1 diabetes mellitus deliberately misuse insulin to influence weight, shape and/or appearance.

 • Journals